antoniocosentino/flaviobot/README.md

 BOTPORT=80
 ```

-When this is done you can with Docker:
+When this is done you can run it with Docker:

 `docker-compose up --build`